 - Nominees who have not been recommended by NMMI Alumni Relations Director because they are not fully qualified may be reconsidered the following year.
 No nominee will be reconsidered more than twice.

-Selected nominees will be notified either by the Alumni Relations Director or the alumnus who nominated them.
+Selected nominees will be notified either by the Alumni Relations Director or the alumnus who nominated them after the selection committee has approved them.
 The Alumni Office is responsible for supporting the Inductee’s visit to the Institute and the scheduling for their induction.